 Everyone starts the life insurance journey in a different place.
-One person buys a policy when starting a family or buying a home.
+One person needs a policy that is a good choice when starting a family or buying a home.
 Another is older and wants to cover their final expenses.
 Some shoppers know exactly what kind of policy they want, while others know only their goals.

 Top 10 Best Life Insurance Companies in the U.S. for 2019*

 |Mutual of Omaha||Best overall||A+||0||792||4.6/5||Quote|

 |Haven Life**||Best no medical exam||A++**||0.06**||781**||4.6/5||Quote|

 *Ratings from AMBest.com, NAIC.org, JDPower.com, and Termlife2Go.com.
 Data effective 4/15/19.

 **Ratings are for Mass Mutual, parent company and underwriter for Haven Life.